 Canoe Across Scotland

-Day 1 - You'll meet up with your guides at the finish point in Inverness where you'll be able to park your car for the week if needed.
-You'll load your equipment onto the minibuses and travel to Fort William to the start of the Great Glen Canoe Trail.
-After an important safety briefing you'll head off along the canal to Gairlochy canoeing in the shadow of the mighty Ben Nevis before making a short portage out onto Loch Lochy where you'll spend your first night.
+Day 1 - You'll meet up with your guides at 9am at the finish point - the head of Loch Ness, near Inverness - where you'll be able to park your car for the week if needed.
+You'll load equipment onto minibuses and travel to Fort William to the start of the Great Glen Canoe Trail.
+After a safety briefing you'll set off along the canal to Gairlochy canoeing in the shadow of the mighty Ben Nevis before making a short portage out onto Loch Lochy where you'll spend your first night.

-Day 3 - On leaving the campsite you'll continue your journey towards Loch Ness by canal reaching the highest part of the trip 'the watershed' at Fort Augustus where there are showers and even shops!
-If the wind is suitable you'll build a raft from the canoes and sail across Loch Ness (keep your hands out of the water!)
-Half way across you'll stop at a wonderful remote location and make camp for the night.
+Day 3 - You'll continue your journey by canal to 'the watershed' at Fort Augustus where there are showers and shops.
+If the wind is suitable you'll build a raft from the canoes and sail across Loch Ness - keep your hands out of the water!
+Half way across you'll stop at a wonderful remote location to make camp for the night.

 Day 4 - After breakfast it's back onto the loch either sailing or paddling.
 Weather permitting you'll cross over to the north to canoe under the walls of Urquhart Castle, a great place for lunch.
 By early evening you'll reach the end of Loch Ness for your final waterside camp.

-Day 5 - After a short paddle you'll enter the River Ness where you'll spend your final hours on this grade two river using the skills you've learnt throughout the week before paddling into the heart of Inverness and finishing in the sight of Inverness Castle.
+Day 5 - After a short paddle you'll enter the River Ness where you'll spend your final hours on this grade two river using the skills you've learnt throughout the week before paddling to the head of Loch Ness.

 Please be aware that the route can be affected by weather conditions and changes to the itinerary may be needed to ensure both a successful and a safe adventure.